 - The dough should be soft.
 Turn it out onto the counter or another flat surface and knead it until it is smooth, five to 10 minutes.

-- Coat the bowl with oil, return the dough to the bowl, and cover the bowl with plastic wrap or a warm, moist dish towel.
+- Coat the bowl with oil, return the dough to the bowl, and cover it with plastic wrap or a warm, moist dish towel.
 Allow the dough to rise for one hour.

 - Set the donuts on parchment paper, cover them with plastic wrap, and let them rise at room temperature for one hour.

-- Near the end of the rising time, pour the oil into a pot and heat it to about 350 degrees Fahrenheit.
-Drop the donuts into the hot oil and cook until they rise to the surface and turn light brown.
+- Near the end of the rising time, pour the oil into a pot and heat it to about 350°F. Drop the donuts into the hot oil and cook until they rise to the surface and turn light brown.